baburciu/netbox-ansible/README.md

 ```
 boburciu@WX-5CG020BDT2:~$ ` ansible-galaxy collection install netbox.netbox --collections-path ~/.ansible/collections ` _# installing the collection of roles in proper location_

-## 1. How the NetBox objects are expressed as IaC:
+## 1. How the NetBox objects are expressed as IaC, using the py script in dir _IaC_ to create phy devices with mgmt IP, mgmt interface, rack position, site and more

+### Each device is expressed in terms of some extra-vars sent to Ansible playbooks as input:
 boburciu@WX-5CG020BDT2: $  `cd ~/netbox-ansible-automation`  <br/>
 boburciu@WX-5CG020BDT2:~/netbox-ansible-automation$ `cat external_vars.yml ` <br/>
 ```# external_vars.yml to be used in playbooks called in order by import_playbook